Air Coryell: Norv Turner's version

 Norv Turner first learned the offense from longtime Coryell assistant Ernie Zampese.
 As offensive coordinator with the Dallas Cowboys, Turner ran Coryell's offense with a greater emphasis on sideline throws than the Chargers used.
 Turner's take on the Coryell system turned around the career of Hall of Fame QB Troy Aikman, and has also proven to be very successful with talented high draft picks struggling with the complexities of the NFL, such as Alex Smith.
 Turner's variant is not the most robust flavor of the Air Coryell offense.
-It is a very sound, QB friendly scheme that favors taking controlled chances, like quicker midrange post passes to WRs off play action rather than slower developing passes that leave QBs exposed.
+It is a very sound, quarterback-friendly scheme that favors taking controlled chances, like quicker midrange post passes to WRs off play action rather than slower developing passes that leave QBs exposed.
 It is almost exclusively run out of the pro set.
 Turner favors a more limited palette of plays than Coryell and most other Coryell disciples, instead insisting on precise execution.
 His offenses are usually towards the top of the league standings, but are often labeled predictable.
 His offenses tend to include a strong offensive line, a strong running game, a #1 WR who can stretch the field and catch jump balls in the end-zone, a good receiving TE to attack the space the WRs create in the middle of the field and a FB who fills the role of a lead blocker and a final option as an outlet receiver.
 In Dallas, Turner helped make RB Emmitt Smith & WR Michael Irvin Hall of Famers, and TE Jay Novacek a five time Pro Bowler.

 As offensive coordinator of the Cowboys under head coach Jimmy Johnson, Norv Turner enjoyed great success, piloting Dallas to back-to-back Super Bowl titles in 1992 and 1993.
 His record as a head coach, however, has only seen limited results.
-Turner first served as head coach of the Washington Redskins from 1994-2000, but the team only made the playoffs once, in 1999.
-He also served as head coach of the Oakland Raiders from 2004-2005, but endured 2 more losing seasons.
-Turner did, however, enjoy a good amount of success as San Diego Chargers head coach from 2007-2012.
+Turner first served as head coach of the Washington Redskins from 1994 to 2000, but the team only made the playoffs once, in 1999.
+He also served as head coach of the Oakland Raiders from 2004 to 2005, but endured 2 more losing seasons.
+Turner did, however, enjoy a good amount of success as San Diego Chargers head coach from 2007 to 2012.
 During his time with the Chargers, Turner's system helped quarterback Philip Rivers set new franchise records for single-season quarterback rating and touchdown passes in 2008.
 Besides Rivers, the Chargers featured a strong running game, starring Hall of Fame RB LaDainian Tomlinson.
-Turner's offense also had a potent passing game, which featured multiple-time Pro Bowl TE Antonio Gates.
-San Diego won 3 straight AFC West division titles, from 2007-2009.
+Turner's offense also had a potent passing game, which featured Hall of Fame TE Antonio Gates.
+San Diego won 3 straight AFC West division titles, from 2007 to 2009.
 However, despite having one of the NFL's most talented rosters, Turner was never able to guide the Chargers to the Super Bowl.
 Norv Turner also owns the rather dubious distinction of having the most career wins of any NFL head coach with a career losing record, compiling an overall record of 118-126-1 (.484), regular season and playoff games combined.